finos/datahelix/docs/GettingStarted/GeneratingData.md

 ```

 The data generated violates each rule in turn and records the results in separate files.
-For example, by violating the `"ofType": "String"` constraint in the first rule the violating data produced is of types *numeric* and *temporal*.
+For example, by violating the `"ofType": "String"` constraint in the first rule the violating data produced is of types *numeric* and *datetime*.
 The manifest shows which rules are violated in which file.

 ## Hints and Tips